dieserva/SP404mk2-wav-converter/README.md

 # SP404 MK2 WAV File Converter

 This script helps convert WAV audio files to be compatible with the Roland SP404 MK2 sampler.
-It automatically detects incompatible files and converts only those that need conversion, preserving your folder structure and original files.
+It creates a complete collection of SP404 MK2-compatible files in a single location while preserving your original files and folder structure.

 ## What This Script Does

 - Presents a folder selection dialog to choose your samples directory
 - Scans for WAV files in the selected folder and all subfolders
 - Checks each file for compatibility with the SP404 MK2
-- Places converted files in a "converted" subdirectory while maintaining your folder structure
+- Places ALL files in a "converted" subdirectory:
+  - Compatible files are simply copied as-is
+  - Incompatible files are converted to a compatible format
+- Preserves your original folder structure in the "converted" directory
 - Preserves your original files completely untouched
-- Intelligently skips files that have already been converted in previous runs
+- Intelligently skips files that have already been processed in previous runs

 ## SP404 MK2 Compatibility Requirements